 Mentor Immersion: Summer Experience (Rising Grades 11-12)

-PTY’s Mentor Immersion program is a unique experience offering in-depth exposure in an academic field and the potential for independent research or a culminating product to be created with expert feedback.
+PTY’s Mentor Immersion program is a unique experience offering in-depth exposure in an academic field and the potential for a culminating product to be created with expert feedback.

 We launched our inaugural Mentor Immersion program during the 2020-2021 academic year and had overwhelming interest, so this program was added to our summer program options.

-In Mentor Immersion, students engage in accelerated content in a discipline such as genomics, leadership, genetics and data science and work toward creating an independent research product or project in their selected field of study with the support of a content expert with whom they are paired.
-There is approximately 8 students paired with a mentor and an additional teaching assistant/peer guide.
-Through this unique experience students are able to deepen their understanding in a field of study while making new friends with peers and conducting research or creating a project similar to practicing professionals.
+In Mentor Immersion, students engage in accelerated content in a discipline such as genomics, leadership, genetics and data science and work toward creating a project in their selected field of study with the support of a content expert with whom they are paired.
+Approximately 8-10 students are paired with a mentor and an additional teaching assistant/peer guide.
+Through this unique experience students are able to deepen their understanding in a field of study while making new friends with high-ability peers.

 The Summer Mentor Immersion program runs for 3 months and is designed for rising 11th and 12th grade students.
 The 3-month time frame in the summer allows for the same number of contact hours as the semester long Mentor Immersion experience offered during the academic year.
 The summer experience is more intensive because of the condensed time frame.